takurandoro/my_dictionary/README.md

-s readme provides an overview of how to use the Dictionary API in conjunction with a request module to make GET requests and display results to users using a loop.
+this readme provides an overview of how to use the Dictionary API in conjunction with a request module to make GET requests and display results to users using a loop.
 The Dictionary API used here is provided by Dictionary API Dev and is available for free.

-Table of Contents
+**Table of Contents**
 Prerequisites
 Installation
 Usage